 About The Author

-Content brought to you by Tanya Roberts, a Vancouver-based online marketing consultant that specializes in slick content marketing and social media campaigns to strategically rock your website traffic, build your brand, gain leads, and increase sales.
+Content brought to you by Tanya Roberts, a Vancouver-based marketing consultant that specializes in slick online marketing strategies to rock your website traffic, build your brand, gain leads, and increase sales.
 Tanya is an experienced marketer, copywriter/editor, freelance writer, internet/online marketing strategist, and social media specialist.
-She is skilled at using effective and thought-provoking content to garner social media engagement, boost organic SEO, and engage customers and leads.
 You can also find Tanya on Google Plus.
 Results matter; here are a few of mine